DSpace/RestContract/scripts/index.md

 # Available scripts index

 ## Scripts and processes endpoints
-This index contains a list of all the provided scripts in DSpace REST API contract, to learn more about the scripts and processes endpoints, they are available here:
+This index contains a list of all the provided scripts in DSpace REST API contract, to learn more about the scripts and processes endpoints; check the following documentation:

 * [Processes](https://github.com/DSpace/RestContract/blob/main/processes-endpoint.md)

 * [Scripts](https://github.com/DSpace/RestContract/blob/main/scripts-endpoint.md)

-## List of available Scripts
+## List of available scripts

 * [curate script](./curate.md)